 On Sunday, September 6 ... the Bateson and Hupp families gathered at the home of Mr. and Mrs. Fred Bateson at Buckeye Lake....
 After the dinner hour a boat was chartered and all enjoyed a boat ride to Buckeye Lake Park.
 At a late hour all departed to their homes saying they had enjoyed the day.

 Later in the year of Eli's death, Kate traveled to Arcola, Illinois in July 1933 to attend the funeral of her great-aunt, 95-year-old Nancy Jane (Bateson) Warner.
-Kate's name was mentioned in an Arcola Record-Herald article about the funeral, which said at the time that Kate lived in Columbus.
+Kate's name was mentioned in an Arcola Record-Herald article about the funeral, which said at the time that she lived in Columbus.

-Kate is seen at right.
-She outlived her husband by eight years.
+Kate outlived her husband by eight years.

 She passed away of a stroke on Nov.
 20, 1941, at the age of

 79, just a few weeks before the United States

 was plunged into World War II with the bombing of Pearl Harbor.
 An obituary in the Lancaster Eagle said that death followed "a several weeks' illness."
 Funeral services were held in the Thurston Primitive Baptist Church, by the hand of elders Levi Hite and Daley Hite.
 Burial was in

 the cemetery adjoining the church.
 Kate's sister, Rebecca Hupp,

 signed her official Ohio death certificate.
 She was survived by 24 grandchildren and 18 great-grandchildren.